af2022/animal-image-classification/README.md

-# animal-image-classification
+# Animal Image Classifier
-An image classification project using deep learning and neural networks
+An image classification project using deep learning and neural networks.